NUbots/NUbots/module/localisation/RobotLocalisation/README.md

 ## Description

-A particle filter based localization method for estimating the robot's position and orientation (x, y, theta) in field space, which relies solely on field line observations.
+A particle filter based localisation method for estimating the robot's position and orientation (x, y, theta) in field space, which relies solely on field line observations.

 ## Usage